MatthewPalmer9/dreamstream/README.md

 - #3 - On the front-end, I needed to establish a login form with validations and needed to check for buggy behavior.
 Unfortunately, I spend a good amount of time working through this and didn't give myself a break for about 4 hours.
 This lead to burnout.
 I learned that even with tasks I've accomplished before, sometimes taking a step away is required to return with a clear mind.
 This was also a great way to learn more about cookies instead of using unsecure methods like localStorage.
 I made it through this challenge by slowing down, taking a break, and thinking more carefully about the way logic flows.

+- #4 - Some routes needed to be gated if a user was not signed in.
+I had a couple issues with this.
+To begin with, I needed a high quality way to notify a user when they have tried to access a route restricted to signed-in users only.
+If this wasn't a challenge by itself, I needed to establish a way for user information to update before a redirect (e.g. User signs in => then gets directed to the /films page).
+Otherwise, a user signs in, gets redirected to a gated route, and then gets redirected *again* to /login because the cookies didn't update fast enough.
+This was mostly my fault because I'm silly and was not calling the history hook inside of useEffect().
+Once I changed this, necessary information had time to become available before other conditionals were run.
+As for notifying users, I used a nice dependency called `react-toastify`.
+I established the `<ToastContainer />` at the App root outside of routes so that it is available for use no matter where a user is. `toast` can be used in one component and show up in another!
+You can see how this works when you're not signed in and attempt to access a protected route.

 ## Key Features
 - Video Streaming
 - Front-end (React)